Randomized benchmarking of a high-fidelity remote CNOT gate over a meter-scale microwave interconnect: Populations of the spectator qubits in the benchmarking experiments

 and

 respectively.
-Thus the initial population of the receiver qubit $\ket{001}$ is transformed as:
+Thus, the initial population of the receiver qubit $\ket{001}$ is transformed as:

-which shows we swapped the initial population in the emitter and receiver qubits.
+which shows that the initial population in the emitter and receiver qubits is swapped.
 By disentangling the population swap at each state transfer, it can be seen that the NB circuit is decomposed into a single qubit performing a single-qubit RB and a spectator qubit without running any gates.
-The population increase in the spectator qubit is purely derived from the leakage or decoherence in the state transfer.
-Similar to the leakage randomized benchmarking~\cite{PhysRevA.97.032306}, the random Clifford circuits in the NB twirls the leakage noise channel which is why the population in the spectator qubit follows the exponential decay curve, where the decay rate represents the leakage rate $0.011\pm0.001$.
+The population increase in the spectator qubit is purely derived from leakage or decoherence in the state transfer.
+Similar to leakage randomized benchmarking~\cite{PhysRevA.97.032306}, the random Clifford circuits in the NB twirl the leakage noise channel, which is why the population in the spectator qubit follows an exponential decay curve, where the decay rate represents the leakage rate $0.011\pm0.001$.

-In \cref{fig:spectator}~(b), the left and right figures show the probability of measuring the spectator qubits $Q_\mathrm{L1,2}$ in $\ket{0}$ state as a function of number of Cliffords in the TQRB of the remote CNOT gate, respectively.
-Both probabilities $p_{\mathrm{L1,2}}$ decrease with the number of Cliffords and converges to $0.550$ and $0.873$, respectively.
-As shown in \cref{fig:rb}~(b), by disentangling the population swap at each state transfer, it can be seen that the remote CNOT gate only uses one of the $l$~qubits to propagate an excitation between the modules, and the other qubit always stays in $\ket{0}$ state.
-The main source of the leakage error to the spectator qubits is thought to be the decoherence acting on the intermediate excitation.
-The difference in the asymptotic (large number of Clifford) values of the probabilities between $Q_\mathrm{L1}$ and $Q_\mathrm{L2}$ is that there is more intermediate excitation in $Q_\mathrm{L1}$ than $Q_\mathrm{L2}$, and hence more leakage rate.
+In \cref{fig:spectator}~(b), the left and right figures show the probability of measuring the spectator qubits $Q_\mathrm{L1,2}$ in the $\ket{0}$ state as a function of the number of Cliffords in the TQRB of the remote CNOT gate, respectively.
+Both probabilities $p_{\mathrm{L1,2}}$ decrease with the number of Cliffords and converge to $0.550$ and $0.873$, respectively.
+As shown in \cref{fig:rb}~(b), by disentangling the population swap at each state transfer, it can be seen that the remote CNOT gate uses only one of the $l$~qubits to propagate an excitation between the modules, and the other qubit always stays in the $\ket{0}$ state.
+The main source of leakage error to the spectator qubits is thought to be decoherence acting on the intermediate excitation.
+The difference in the asymptotic (large number of Cliffords) values of the probabilities between $Q_\mathrm{L1}$ and $Q_\mathrm{L2}$ is due to more intermediate excitation in $Q_\mathrm{L1}$ than in $Q_\mathrm{L2}$, and hence a higher leakage rate. \Cref{fig:spectator}~(d) shows the same plots as \cref{fig:spectator}~(b), but for a remote CNOT gate from $Q_\mathrm{L2}$ to $Q_\mathrm{L1}$ shown in \cref{fig:spectator}~(c), where $Q_\mathrm{L2}$ experienced more errors than $Q_\mathrm{L1}$, which is contrary to what was shown in \cref{fig:spectator}~(b) and consistent with our analysis.